How to Apply

 - List of current funding related to this project, including internal seed grants obtained and pending proposals for each co-principal investigator

 Duration: Grants will be for a one-year period and may be submitted for renewal.
 Renewal applications also due February 22nd, 2021, before midnight.

-Renewal applications must have a comparison of milestones achieved vs. those planned in the original submission.
+Renewal applications: In addition to the content outlined above, a renewal application must include a comparison of milestones achieved vs. those planned in the original submission.
 Renewal applications will be evaluated on a competitive basis using the same process as with new applications.
 No cost extension requests are allowed; however, all requests will be strictly reviewed for compliance to the award deliverables and project.
 Applications for no cost extensions are due April 15th, 2021, by using this Form.

 4) Biosketch of only the two co-principal investigators (~3-page version preferred, but not to exceed 5 pages each)